 The Declaration of Independence states, "We hold these truths to be self-evident: that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.
 That to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed, - That whenever any form of government becomes destructive of these ends, it is the right of the people to alter or to abolish it, and to institute new government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their safety and happiness."

 The appeal of tango comes from its shared intimacy, connection, unity, and cooperation.
 Radical ideologies such as individualism, feminism, neoliberalism and power politics are antithetical to tango.
-What is regarded virtuous in tango is love, fraternity, submission, kindness and collaboration.
+What is regarded as virtuous in tango is love, fraternity, submission, kindness and collaboration.
 Although tango is not an economic activity, as an act of cooperation its joy is shared.
 This principle can be extended to other areas of life as well.
 What is not based on self-interest does not submit to the control of the invisible hand of capital and greed.
 We can logically infer that wealth, too, can be distributed fairly to allow all who have participated in its creation to share, rather than being hogged by a few.
-Just like the victory of a sports team is resulted from the cooperation of the players, so the honor is given to all team members rather than just the one who scored.
+Just as the victory of a sports team results from the cooperation of its players, so the honor is given to all team members rather than just the one who scored.
 Shareholding, therefore, seems to be a better way of distributing wealth than minimum wages.

 November 22, 2014

-The World Needs a Different Philosophy
+The World Needs a New Philosophy

 October 9, 2014